Azure-Samples/azure-cosmos-throughput-scheduler/README.md

 ## Resources

 Each trigger has its own `resources.json` file.
 This file specifies the Cosmos DB resources to set throughput on.
-You can add as many Cosmos DB resources as you want across any number of accounts and will work for all supported Cosmos DB model APIs (SQL, Cassandra, MongoDB, Gremlin, Table).
+You can add as many Cosmos DB resources as you want across any number of accounts and will work for all supported Cosmos DB model APIs (NoSQL, Cassandra, MongoDB, Gremlin, Table).

 To scale a shared (database-level) or dedicated (container-level) resource, add an array entry to the file with the following attributes:

 - **resourceGroupName** - resource group for the Cosmos DB account.
 - **accountName** - Cosmos DB account name.
-- **api** - Api type (sql, mongodb, cassandra, gremin, table).
+- **api** - Api type (nosql, mongodb, cassandra, gremin, table).
 - **throughputType** - (manual or autoscale).
 - **resourceName** - database or database\container.
 - **throughput** - throughput to set for the resource.